A-Wierda/DoloresRiver_Extraction/README.md

 # DoloresRiver_Extraction
-This code using NAIP imagery extract the Dolores River and calculates its surface area over time.
+This code using NAIP imagery and the Random Forest classifier to extract the Dolores River and calculates its surface area over time.

 ## Geometries
 1. Download DEM data from GEE for export into ArcGIS to caluclate sinuosity